-A "qualified medical child support order" is a child support order from a court of competent jurisdiction, or State Child Care Agency, which requires that an employee benefit plan provide coverage for a dependent child or a participant if the plan normally provides coverage for dependent children.
+A. A "qualified medical child support order" is a child support order from a court of competent jurisdiction, or State Child Care Agency, which requires that an employee benefit plan provide coverage for a dependent child or a participant if the plan normally provides coverage for dependent children.
 Typically these types of orders are generated as a part of a divorce proceeding or a paternity action.

-- If this plan receives a QMCSO for one or more of your children, your insurance representative will notify you and each child affected by the order. - If you receive the QMCSO as part of your divorce decree or as a result of a paternity suit, contact the insurance representative immediately after receipt of your decree. - Contact your insurance representative or HealthLink Customer Service for additional information.
+If this plan receives a QMCSO for one or more of your children, your Group Insurance Representative (GIR) will notify you and each child affected by the order.

+If you receive the QMCSO as part of your divorce decree or as a result of a paternity suit, contact the Group Insurance Representative (GIR) immediately after receipt of your decree.
+Contact your Group Insurance Representative (GIR) or HealthLink Customer Service for additional information.